JetBrains/Qodana/topics/qodana-yaml.md

 <link-summary>You can tell %product% to analyze files of a certain directory by an inspection that is not contained in the selected profile.</link-summary>

 You can tell %product% to analyze files of a certain directory by an inspection that is not contained in the selected profile.
 This can be done on a per-inspection basis.
 To include all paths in a project into the inspection scope, omit the `paths` node.
+Information about inspection IDs is available on the [Inspectopedia](https://www.jetbrains.com/help/inspectopedia/) website.

 ### Example
 {id="include-example"}